storj/design-docs/20250828-bucket-eventing-phase-1.md

 }
 ```

-The bucket eventing service will transform the [change record fields](https://cloud.google.com/spanner/docs/change-streams/details#data-change-records) to the message values like this:
+The bucket eventing service transforms the [change record fields](https://cloud.google.com/spanner/docs/change-streams/details#data-change-records) to the message values like this:

-- `eventVersion`: will be hardcoded to `2.1`
+- `eventVersion`: hardcoded to `2.1`
-- `eventSource`: will be hardcoded to `storj:s3`
+- `eventSource`: hardcoded to `storj:s3`
-- `awsRegion`: will be skipped for Phase 1
+- `awsRegion`: skipped for Phase 1
   - What does Storj equivalent to the AWS region?
 Is it the placement?
 If it is, we don’t have it available in the objects table, but only in the segments table.
 Is it the satellite?
-- `eventTime`: will be set to the `commit_timestamp` from the change record
+- `eventTime`: set to the `commit_timestamp` from the change record
-- `eventName`: will be set to one of the supported S3 event types following these rules:
-  - `ObjectCreated:Put` if the change record’s `mod_type` is `INSERT` or `UPDATE`, and the `status` new value is either `CommittedUnversioned(3)` or `CommittedVersioned(4)`.
-For `UPDATE` records, the `status` old value should be `Pending(1)`.
-This event type will also be set in those cases where it is supposed to have `s3:ObjectCreated:Post`, `s3:ObjectCreated:Copy`, and `s3:ObjectCreated:CompleteMultipartUpload` instead, as we currently don’t have an easy way to distinguish between these event types from the change record.
-  - `ObjectRemoved:DeleteMarkerCreated` if the change record’s `mod_type` is `INSERT`, and the `status` new value is either `DeleteMarkerVersioned(5)` or `DeleteMarkerUnversioned(6)`.
-  - `ObjectRemoved:Delete` if the change record’s `mod_type` is `DELETE`, and the `status` old value is either `CommittedUnversioned(3)`, `CommittedVersioned(4)`, `DeleteMarkerVersioned(5)`, or `DeleteMarkerUnversioned(6)`.
+- `eventName`: determined using the `transaction_tag` field from the change record combined with the `mod_type`:
+  - `ObjectCreated:Put` for:
+    - `commit-inline-object` with `INSERT`
+    - `commit-object` with `INSERT` or `UPDATE`
+  - `ObjectCreated:Copy` for:
+    - `finish-copy-object` with `UPDATE`
+    - `finish-move-object` with `INSERT`
+  - `ObjectRemoved:DeleteMarkerCreated` for:
+    - `delete-object-last-committed-suspended` with `INSERT`
+    - `delete-object-last-committed-versioned` with `INSERT`
+  - `ObjectRemoved:Delete` for:
+    - `delete-all-bucket-objects` with `DELETE`
+    - `delete-object-exact-version` with `DELETE`
+    - `delete-object-exact-version-using-object-lock` with `DELETE`
+    - `delete-object-last-committed-plain` with `DELETE`
+  Using transaction tags provides accurate event type determination and distinguishes between Put, Post, CompleteMultipartUpload (all mapped to `ObjectCreated:Put`), and Copy operations (mapped to `ObjectCreated:Copy`).
-- `userIdentity`: will be skipped as the `objects` table does not keep information on who initiated the database transaction
+- `userIdentity`: skipped as the `objects` table does not keep information on who initiated the database transaction
-- `requestParameters`: will be skipped as the `objects` table does not keep information for the source IP of the client who initiated the database transaction
+- `requestParameters`: skipped as the `objects` table does not keep information for the source IP of the client who initiated the database transaction
-- `requestParameters`: will be skipped as the `objects` table does not keep information for the client request ID and the host that processed the request
+- `requestParameters`: skipped as the `objects` table does not keep information for the client request ID and the host that processed the request
-- `s3SchemaVersion`: will be hardcoded to `1.0`
+- `s3SchemaVersion`: hardcoded to `1.0`
-- `configurationId`: will be hardcoded to `ObjectEvents`
+- `configurationId`: hardcoded to `ObjectEvents`
   - In a future phase, it will be set to the `ID` from the `PutBucketNotificationConfiguration` request that enabled the bucket eventing
-- `bucket->name`: will be set to the `bucket_name` key of the change record
+- `bucket->name`: set to the `bucket_name` key of the change record
-- `bucket->ownerIdentity->principalId`: will be set to the public project ID of the bucket.
-The bucket eventing chore will resolve the public project ID from the `project_id` key (the private project ID) of the change record.
+- `bucket->ownerIdentity->principalId`: set to the public project ID of the bucket.
+The bucket eventing service resolves the public project ID from the `project_id` key (the private project ID) of the change record.
-- `bucket->arn`: will be set to `arn:storj:s3:::<bucket_name>`
+- `bucket->arn`: set to `arn:storj:s3:::<bucket_name>`
-- `object->key`: will be set to the `object_key` key of the change record.
-There will be no attempt to decrypt the object key.
-If the object key is encrypted, it will be the user's responsibility to decrypt it.
+- `object->key`: set to the `object_key` key of the change record.
+There is no attempt to decrypt the object key.
+If the object key is encrypted, it is the user's responsibility to decrypt it.
 We will provide the tooling and documentation.
-- `object->size`: will be set to the new `total_plain_size` value of the change record
+- `object->size`: set to the new `total_plain_size` value of the change record
-- `object->eTag`: will be skipped for Phase 1
+- `object->eTag`: skipped for Phase 1
-- `object->versionId`: will be set to the `version` key of the change record and skipped if the bucket is not versioning-enabled.
+- `object->versionId`: set to a hex-encoded `StreamVersionID`, which is a composite of the object's `version` and `stream_id` from the change record.
+This field is only included for versioned buckets.
-- `object->sequencer`:  will be set to the `commit_timestamp` UNIX nanoseconds from the change record, converted to a 16-character, zero-padded, uppercase hex string.
+- `object->sequencer`:  set to the `commit_timestamp` UNIX nanoseconds from the change record, converted to a 16-character, zero-padded, uppercase hex string.

 ## Disclaimers